 - Kayak L2+ Instructors may apply for course fee reimbursement after teaching 2 ACA L2+ NBBC certification courses as a volunteer.

 Please let the Kayak committee know when you are planning to take a reimbursable course to confirm that, in fact, the club is in a position to reimburse for that certification.
 You are responsible for keeping a record of your volunteer fulfillment.
-When you have delivered the minimum programs, e-mail a list of the courses/trips you led and a PDF copy of your course fee receipt to the Kayak Committee.
+When you have delivered the minimum requirements, e-mail a list of the courses/trips you led and a PDF copy of your course-fee receipt to the Kayak Committee.